roy3177/CPP-Graph-Algorithms/README.md

 **-Union-Find:** Data structure for disjoint sets, efficient for cennectivity checks, implemented without STL.

+## Graph Class Overviwe

+The graph class is responsible for representing the graph,using adjacency lists,and includes basic methods:

+**-addEdge:** Create connection between two vertices with weight.

+**-removeEdge:** Remove connection between two vertices.

+**-print_graph:**Presenting our graph.

+**-getAdjList:**Getting the vertices adjacent to a given vertex.

+**-getNumVertices:** Getting the number of vertices of a given graph.

 ## Installation and Usage

 **Compilation:** To compile-using the provided MakeFile :